– a sad song in happy tunes

 Ruben van Gogh

-Ruben van Gogh, who used to call himself The Man of Language, is a performing poet, anthologist and host.
-His poetry has taken him from stages all over Holland to the far corners of Europe – Albania, among others, Asia and South-Africa.
+Ruben van Gogh, who used to call himself The Man of Language, is a performing poet, libretto writer and host.
+He has published 7 collections, and over 10 opera’s based on his librettos were performed.

 His voice is unique within Dutch poetry, combining clarity and wit with metaphysical aspirations.
-His work is available in the collection Aan het eind van het begin (At the End of the Beginning, 2001) and Zoekmachines (Search Engines, 2002).
-In 2006, his collection Klein Oera Linda (Oera Linda Minor) appeared, a collection in experimental lay-out reflecting contemporary society and culture.
+His work is available in the collection Aan het eind van het begin (At the End of the Beginning, 2001), Zoekmachines (Search Engines, 2002), Klein Oera Linda (Oera Linda Minor, 2006) a collection in experimental lay-out reflecting contemporary society and culture, Hier begint het leven (Life begins here, 2013), De Jeumont-Heidmann Schakelwals (The Jeumont-Heidmann Switch Roller, 2015) and Nikola – Een soort van antenne (Nikola – a kind of antenna, 2018).

 In Italy a collection of his work was published in 2006, l’Homo Lingua.

-For Yo!
-Opera Festival he wrote two libretti for so-called ‘Bus Opera’s’, as well as an ode to water.
-And for Dario Fo (Westland – Greenhouse aria) he wrote two musicals and two operas.
+As a libretto writer, he made his debute at Yo!
+Opera Festival, for which he wrote two libretti for so-called ‘Bus Opera’s’, as well as an ode to water.
+And for Dario Fo (Westland – Greenhouse aria), now called Kwekers in de Kunst, he wrote two musicals and two operas.
+In 2012 his (translated in) English opera NIKOLA – a Techno Opera in 4D Sound was performed.